oniani/tsds/README.md

-# Visualizing data structures in TypeScript
+# Data structures in TypeScript

-The goal is to make data structures easier to understand.
-We implement various data structures and then visualize them along with their functionalities using TypeScript.
+Implementations of various data structures in TypeScript programming language.